alxersov/ctlg/README.md

 ### Available commands:

- - add - Add directory to the catalog.
+ - add - Scan directory and add files to the catalog.
  - find - Find file in the catalog.
  - list - List all files in the catalog.